kptdev/kpt/site/reference/pkg/init/README.md

 ```
 --description
-  short description of the package. (default "sample description")
+  Short description of the package. (default "sample description")

 --name
-  package name.  defaults to the directory base name.
+  The Package name.
+Defaults to the directory base name.

---keyWords
+--keywords
-  list of keywords describing the package.
+  A list of keywords describing the package.

 --site
-  link to page with information about the package.
+  Link to page with information about the package.
 ```
 <!--mdtogo-->